huangyingw/minds_docs/docs/walk-throughs/feature-flags.md

 title: Feature flags
 ---

 Feature flags allow new features to be introduced to a subset of users (i.e. those in Canary mode) before they are available to all users.
-Start by enabling a feature flag and then wrap a gate around code that you want to be executed for applicable users.

 ## Usage

+Start by configuring a feature flag and then wrap a "gate" around code that you want to be executed only for applicable users.

+### Configure settings

 First, define and enable the flag in `settings.php`: